How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Conclusions

 \section{Conclusions}

-Text-to-image models can imitate their training images \citep{somepalli-diffusion-model-copying,carlini2023-extracting-from-diffusion-model,somepalli2023understanding-and-mitigating}.
-This behavior is potentially concerning because these models' training datasets often include copyrighted and licensed images.
+Text-to-image models can imitate concepts from their training images \citep{somepalli-diffusion-model-copying,carlini2023-extracting-from-diffusion-model,somepalli2023understanding-and-mitigating} This behavior is crucial for learning, but it can also be concerning when such training datasets include copyrighted and private images.
 Imitating such images would be grounds for violation of copyright and privacy laws.
-In this work, we seek to find the number of instances of a concept that a text-to-image model needs in order to imitate it -- the \textit{imitation threshold}.
-We posit this as a new problem, \textbf{F}inding the \textbf{I}mitation \textbf{T}hreshold (\taskname) and propose an efficient method, \toolname, for finding such thresholds.
-Our method utilizes pretrained models to estimate this threshold for human faces and art styles imitation using three text-to-image models trained on two different pretraining datasets.
-We find the imitation threshold of these models to be in the range of 200-600 images depending on the setup.
-As such, on the domains we evaluate in this work, our results indicate that models cannot imitate concepts that appear less than 200 times in the training data.
+In this work, we seek to find the number of instances of a concept that a text-to-image model has to be trained on in order to imitate it -- the \textit{imitation threshold}.
+We posit this as a new problem and propose an efficient method, \toolname, for estimating such threshold.
+Our method uses pretrained models to estimate this threshold for human faces and art styles imitation using four text-to-image models trained on three different pretraining datasets.
+We find the imitation threshold of these models to be in the range of 200-700 images depending on the setup.
 By estimating the imitation threshold, we provide insights on successful concept imitation based on their training frequencies.
 Our results have striking implications on both the text-to-image models users and developers.
 These thresholds can inform text-to-image model developers what concepts are in risk of being imitated, and on the other hand, serve as a basis for copyright and privacy complaints.
+Finally, \toolname also provides insights into the generalization capabilities of text-to-image models.